afaiyaz006/Mangomedia/readme.md

 # MangoMedia

-MangoMedia is a social media platform built with Django, allowing users to share posts, like content, and engage in discussions.
+MangoMedia is a social media platform built with Django, allowing users to post text, like content, and engage in discussions.

 ## Features